stacks-network/stacks-core/docs/api-specs.md

 # Group Resolver Endpoints

 ## Lookup User [GET /v1/users/{username}]
-Lookup and resolve a user's profile.
+Look up and resolve a user's profile.
 Defaults to the `id` namespace.
 Note that [blockstack.js](https://github.com/blockstack/blockstack.js) does *not* rely on this endpoint.